USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Rule Effectiveness|The ability of a regulatory program to achieve all the emissions reductions that could have been achieved by full compliance with the applicable regulations at all sources at all times.
 A rule effectiveness of 100% means that all sources are fully complying at all times.
 Rule effectiveness can sometimes vary by locale.
 Rule Penetration|The percent of sources that are required to implement the control measure.
 Rule penetration might vary over time as a new rule is "phased in" gradually, and can sometimes vary by locale.
 Equation Type|The type of cost equation to use.
-Capital Recovery Factor|The capital recovery factor to use. *Applicable only for equation-based annualized costs.*
-Interest Rate|The interest rate used to compute the capital recovery factor. *Applicable only for equation-based annualized costs.*
-Incremental CPT(Based on specified cost year dollars)|The cost to reduce a ton of the specified pollutant, when applied on top of an existing measure at an emissions source.
 Minimum Capacity (MW)| The minimum capacity for the control measure (megawatts).
 Maximum Capacity (MW)| The maximum capacity for the control measure (megawatts).
 Last Modified By|The last user to modify the efficiency record.